 In 2015 the Conservatorium offered the first in an enhanced performance development opportunity to a string quartet of exceptional potential (Westheimer String Quartet Fellowship Program).
 The purpose of this program is to enhance opportunities for the technical and artistic development of a string quartet for one year in the area of chamber music studies.

 - The inaugural Westheimer Fellowship was awarded to the Hillel String Quartet in 2015.

-- The 2016 Westheimer String Quartet Fellowship Program has been awarded to the Geist Quartet.
+- In 2016, the Fellowship was awarded to the Geist String Quartet.

 Sue W Chamber Music Composition Prize

 As part of the initiative to support female composers in their career aspirations, the Sydney Conservatorium of Music, part of the University of Sydney, offers a new composition prize.
 The prize is sponsored by Sue and Richard Willgoss who support creative Australian art music composition.
 The prize is named after Sue.
 Applicants for the Sue W Chamber Music Composition Prize must identify as a woman and be an Australian citizen or permanent resident.

 University of Sydney Scholarships

 If you want to be considered for other scholarships offered by the University of Sydney, you will need to apply separately.
 The University of Sydney offers over 800 different scholarship schemes.
 These schemes range from offering a single student a scholarship for one year only to the University of Sydney Access Scholarship, which has hundreds of recipients receiving the scholarship for the length of their degree.

 To find out more about the range of scholarship schemes offered by the University of Sydney, please contact the Scholarships Office: